Statement on Modern Slavery - FY 2020-21

-The Chartered Institute of Management Accountants® (CIMA), founded in 1919, is the world’s leading and largest professional body of management accountants, with members and students operating in 184 countries and territories, working at the heart of business.
+The Chartered Institute of Management Accountants (CIMA), founded in 1919, is the world’s leading and largest professional body of management accountants.
+CIMA helps individuals and businesses to succeed by harnessing the full power of management accounting – not just accounting for the balance sheet, but accounting for business.

 The Modern Slavery Act 2015